sn0218/Django-React-Discussion-Forum/README.md

 ## Getting Started
 The React app is already integrated to Django app for an easy start.
-First, clone or download the repository from gitHub
+First, clone or download the repository from gitHub.
 To run the application in local, please following commands.
 ```
 virtualenv myenv